alibaba/HandyJSON/README.md

 Compared with others, the most significant feature of HandyJSON is that it does not require the objects inherit from NSObject(**not using KVC but reflection**), neither implements a 'mapping' function(**use pointer to achieve property assignment**).

+**But notice that** , HandyJSON is totally depend on the memory layout rules of Swift which we haven’t found formal specification from Apple(And I'm look forward to someone can help).
+The good new is that it has never changed in the past.
+Also We can adjust out strategy if it really change.
+So, I think “the potential crisis" is more likely oneday Swift make reflection more powerful, such as supporting assignment.

 [![Build Status](https://travis-ci.org/alibaba/HandyJSON.svg?branch=master)](https://travis-ci.org/alibaba/HandyJSON)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![Cocoapods Version](https://img.shields.io/cocoapods/v/HandyJSON.svg?style=flat)](http://cocoadocs.org/docsets/HandyJSON)